terminusdb/terminusdb/README.md

 * Write tests for Document API
 * Add optimisations to document expansion in JSON-LD avoiding duplicate expansions

+## Contact

+You can write the authors, or connect to us on FreeNode IRC on the `#TerminusDB` channel.

 ## Authors

 Gavin Mendel-Gleason <gavin@datachemist.com>